miraclefasola/WosoAPI/README.md

 ## 🌟 Overview

-**WOSO API** provides comprehensive football data specifically focused on women's leagues, with rich statistical analysis capabilities.
+**Wosostat** provides comprehensive football data specifically focused on women's leagues, with rich statistical analysis capabilities.
 Built for analysts, developers, journalists, and anyone passionate about women's football analytics.

 **🔥 Data Source:** All football statistics are sourced from [FBref.com](https://fbref.com) - the premier destination for football statistics and analytics.
 We are grateful to FBref for providing comprehensive women's football data that makes this API possible.